potatoqualitee/psmodulecache/README.md

 * [Module name collision under Linux](https://github.com/potatoqualitee/psmodulecache/issues/54#issuecomment-1740888358).

-* The management of external dependencies (_PrivateData .PSData.ExternalModuleDependencies_) is the responsibility of the user.
+* The management of external dependencies (_PrivateData.PSData.ExternalModuleDependencies_) is the responsibility of the user.
 That is to say that external dependencies must be specified in the settings, regardless of the order of declaration.

 ## Contributing